henrypoydar/couchrest-rails/README.md

     CouchRestRails::Tests.setup
     CouchRestRails::Tests.teardown

-### CouchDB document models
+### CouchRestRails document model

-For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend:
+For models, inherit from CouchRestRails::Document, which hooks up CouchRest::ExtendedDocument to your CouchDB backend   and includes the CouchRest::Validatation module:

     class YourCouchDocument < CouchRestRails::Document

+      property  :email
+      property  :question
+      property  :answer

+      timestamps!

+      view_by :email

+      validates_present :question
+      validates_format :email, :as => :email_addre

       ...

     end

 See the CouchRest documentation and specs for more information about CouchRest::ExtendedDocument.
+(The views defined here are in addition to the ones you can manually set up and push via rake in db/couch/views.)

 ### CouchDB views

-Views that you want to push up to the CouchDB database/server instance should be in the following format:
+Custom views--outside of the ones defined in your CouchRestRails::Document models--that you want to push up to the CouchDB database/server instance should be in the following format:

     db/couch/views
         |-- <design_document_name>
             |-- <view_name>
                 |-- map.js
                 `-- reduce.js

-(It's recommended that your design document names line up with your document model names)

 Push up your views via rake (`rake couchdb:views:push`) or within your code or console (`CouchRestRails::Views.push`).

 ## Further development and testing